skylersopp-del/skyler-intervals-sync/coach/Dashboard.md

 ---

 ## 🧩 How to Use This Dashboard

-You can ask any LLM:
+Ask any LLM:

-- “Interpret my daily coaching.”
+- “Interpret my weekly summary.”
-- “Summarize my weekly trends.”
+- “Analyze my fatigue trends.”
 - “Help me adjust my training plan.”
-- “Analyze my readiness based on the latest data.”
 - “Compare this week to last week.”

 This dashboard is your entry point.